Emergency Response & Recovery Plan

 UVM Supporting Departments: VP for Research, Deans, Chairs, Registrar’s office and Conference and Event Services

-R. ESF 18 – Finance & Administration.
-The purpose of ESF 17 Finance and Administration is to coordinate services related to keeping UVM a viable entity during and after a disaster and to ensure the wellbeing of employees.
+R. ESF 18 – Finance.
+The purpose of ESF 18 Finance is to coordinate services related to keeping UVM a viable financial entity during and after a disaster.
+Specifically:

-- Maintain the continuity of central financial and administrative services - including payroll processing and distribution. (through the offices of the Controller and Human Resources)
+- Maintain the continuity of central financial services - including payroll processing and distribution (through the offices of the Controller).

-UVM Supporting Departments: Various DFES departments (where needed)
+UVM Supporting Departments: Various Finance departments (where needed)